|

 Greetings to all students who plan on teaching a language.
 You have arrived at a cybersite devoted to Special Methods of Instruction in Foreign Languages, a three-semester course for interns in the Master of Arts in Teaching (MAT) program at the University of Arkansas.

 The Special Methods web also provides internet-based resources for anyone interested in learning how to teach a language.
-The special methods we explore on these pages apply to a variety of educational settings from K-12 to college and universities, community classes, and language schools.
+The special methods we explore on these pages apply to a variety of educational settings from K-12 to colleges and universities, community classes, and language schools.

 During the first of their three semesters of intensive study, MAT students focus on the theory of language acquisition and the methodology used to teach languages, some of which are deemed "foreign" by designers of curriculum and instruction.
 The second semester is devoted to planning and assessment.
 The third examines implementation and differentiation of instruction.

-Readers can consult the homepage for timely information about the class, references to other pages in the Special Methods web, announcements about coming events and student accomplishments, and miscellaneous tidbits related to language learning.
+Readers can consult the MAT Interns homepage for timely information about the class, references to other pages in the Special Methods web, announcements about coming events and student accomplishments, and miscellaneous tidbits related to language learning.

 The Special Methods web exemplifies one of the guiding principles of CornDancer.com, a developmental website devoted to the exploration of ideas and the creation of a cyber community of scholars.
 We believe that information should be open to all and shared freely — not hidden away behind passwords and exclusive subscription services.

-In the Special Methods Reading Room, readers will find an example of an activity called "Name Poems," a method of instruction that develops vocabulary, addresses multiple intelligences — and again, builds the learning community.
+In the Special Methods Reading Room, visitors will find an example of an activity called “Name Poems,” a method of instruction that develops vocabulary, addresses multiple intelligences — and again, builds the learning community.

 Freddie A. Bowles